 Conservative Nationalism and the State

 Gandhi maintained a distrustful relationship to the state, as an organization whose principal means were coercion, and the Congress party, whose objective was increasingly to dominate and deploy state power.
 The coercive nature of the state was less of a concern for Patel and his colleagues, who from 1937, were increasingly in control of government policy.
-But it was the chaos of Partition that recommitted Patel to the necessity of maintaining a powerful state apparatus as a bulwark against enemies foreign and domestic.
+But it was the violence of Partition that recommitted Patel to the necessity of maintaining a powerful state apparatus as a bulwark against enemies foreign and domestic.
 The resources for this had to come from domestic industrial production, as it was critical to maintain independence from foreign powers.
 But Patel stressed that this engine of material power must not disrupt the villages.

 We see Patel struggling to justify this more statist version of economic nationalism with Gandhi’s philosophies of non-violence: